Law and Society in South Asia (Ma/Llm)

 In the second term, a selection of constitutional law issues is offered for study, focusing on questions of access to justice, human rights protection and good governance.
 Topics such as public interest litigation, the growing jurisprudence on the right to life, environmental law, protective discrimination and freedom of religion will be offered.

-As an interdisciplinary law course, this course fits well into the MA Area Studies (South Asia) programme and allows students to supplement their socio-political studies with detailed analysis of legal material.
+As an interdisciplinary law module, this module fits well into the MA Area Studies (South Asia) programme and allows students to supplement their socio-political studies with detailed analysis of legal material.

-Students who take this course as part of the MA in International and Comparative Legal Studies will probably find the comparative study of South Asian legal developments most relevant within a wider international human rights context.
-Since the course involves a lot of applied Islamic law, it also fits well into individual study programmes focused on Muslim law.
+Students who take this module as part of the MA in International and Comparative Legal Studies will probably find the comparative study of South Asian legal developments most relevant within a wider international human rights context.
+Since the module involves a lot of applied Islamic law, it also fits well into individual study programmes focused on Muslim law.

 - Have acquired a sound knowledge of South Asian legal systems and an advanced understanding of their origins, functions, and impact.